Jaisalmer Packages

 1. Current Access and Transport Conditions

-- Jaisalmer Airport operates a limited number of flights and IndiGo and Air India cover the Delhi route, so checking schedules before planning the air leg is worth doing.
+- Jaisalmer Airport operates a limited number of flights, and IndiGo and Air India cover the Delhi route, so checking schedules before planning the air leg of your Jaisalmer tour package is worth doing.

 - The road from Jaisalmer city to Sam Sand Dunes is 42 kilometres and takes around 45 minutes, but the last stretch closer to the dunes can get sandy and is better covered in a 4x4 or jeep during and after rains.

-- Border area regulations apply in parts of Jaisalmer district given its proximity to the India-Pakistan border, and carrying a valid government ID at all times is required.
+- Border area regulations apply in parts of the Jaisalmer district, given its proximity to the India-Pakistan border, and carrying a valid government ID at all times is required.

 - Some areas near Longewala and Tanot are close to restricted zones, and while both are open to tourists, checking for any travel advisories before visiting is a good habit.